 You may be finding talking, chewing and swallowing difficult as the wire can snag the inside of your mouth.

 To prevent injury, give our clinic a call anytime for an appointment.

 What you can do at home

 What to do if you’ve broken or lost a bracket

 Book in to see our dentist or orthodontist as soon as you can.
-Broken, loose or lost brackets can irritate your cheeks, gums and tongue.
+While this isn't strictly a dental emergency, a broken, loose or lost brackets can irritate your cheeks, gums and tongue.

 They also lengthen your treatment time because while the bracket is not intact and fully functional, your braces cannot continue to straighten your teeth.

 Damaged brackets can cause other treatment problems such as putting too much pressure on your other teeth.